Aditi571/Aditi571/README.md

-- 👋 Hi, I’m @Aditi571
+- 👋 Hi, I’m Aditi Rawat
 - 👀 I’m interested in coding
+- 💻 I'm a Full Stack web developer.
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently exploring by web3.
 - 💞️ I’m looking to collaborate on web development projects
 - 📫 How to reach me ...